tech-Ice/tech-Ice/README.md

 - 👀 I’m interested in blockchain technology and telemedicine
 - 🌱 I’m currently learning how to create a bot to automatically pick tasks on freelancing platforms
 - 💞️ I’m looking to collaborate on innovating smart telemedicine devices
-- 📫 How to reach me email: kisiopatrick@outlook.com, Twitter: Gen-Mind @kisio_patrick
+- 📫 How to reach me email: kisiopatrick@outlook.com, Twitter: @genmind3

 <!---
 tech-Ice/tech-Ice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.